simonmichael/games/caverunner/README.md

 ## Roadmap/Wishlist

 - more/better sound effects
-  - wind noise (in caves with atmospheres, rising with speed)
+  - high score
   - thrusters
-  - high score
+  - quit?
+  - handle spawn errors (once saw "caverunner: /bin/sh: spawnCommand: posix_spawnp: does not exist (No such file or directory)" at speed 60)
+- wait for a key at game end
+- remember last speed and cave
-  - quit
+- remember crash sites
 - more reward at the bottom
-  - victory bonus, 100 x speed
-  - longer pause, dialog, screen shot ?
   - unlock next cave (at current speed ?) ?
-- show crash sites
-- save crash sites
+  - a tune ?
 - better use of colour
+  - cave-specific colours ?
   - light/dark schemes ? cf Terminal.app silver aerogel
-  - cave-specific colours
-- attract mode / show high scores
+- attract mode / high score table
 - measure & show actual frame rate
 - 1.0 release

 - more sideways cave movement ?
 - alternate player control schemes
   - accelerate sideways ?